Showing posts with label James Gandolfini. Show all posts

 The idea of two guys talking probably doesn't set your pulse racing as an action movie fan.
 However, you've never seen Denzel Washington talk to John Travolta as they are filmed by the hyper-kinetic director Tony Scott.
 Somehow, through carefully choreographed camera whips and pans and an exceptional supporting cast, lead by Gandolfini and John Turturro, working at the edges, the conversation becomes an intense action of its own and The Taking of Pelham 123 flies on the words of Denzel and Travolta.

 If the final act that takes Washington into the tunnels with Travolta fails to match the intensity of their conversation, it is still the only way to wrap up the twist that is the essential ending of The Taking of Pelham 123.
-It's not so much a letdown as things devolve to a rather typical chase scene, but just the way the movie had to play out.
+It's not a letdown, per se, it's just that things devolve to a rather typical chase scene and it's not as exciting as the dynamic was when they were separated by a microphone.
+It's how the movie has to end and we just have to accept that.

 Putting reservations aside, The Taking of Pelham 123 radiates with energy, wit and directorial flourish.
-The talking is fun, the action is fun and in the end even the dopey chase scene finish cannot take away from the excitement of the first two acts of The Taking of Pelham 123.
+The talking is fun, the action is fun and, in the end, even the dopey chase scene finish cannot take away from the excitement of the first two acts of The Taking of Pelham 123.

 Movie Review: The Last Castle